India's IndusInd Bank Q1 profit rises 27 pct; interest income up

-BRIEF-Beijing Electronic Zone Investment and Development Group issues 650 mln yuan mid-term bills

-July 11 Beijing Electronic Zone Investment and Development Group Co Ltd :

-July 11 India's IndusInd Bank Ltd posted a nearly 27 percent increase in quarterly net profit, helped by higher interest income.
+July 11 (Reuters) - India's IndusInd Bank Ltd posted a nearly 27 percent increase in quarterly net profit, helped by higher interest income.

 Net profit was 8.37 billion rupees ($129.73 million) in its fiscal first quarter ended June 30, compared with 6.61 billion rupees a year earlier, the sixth-largest Indian private sector lender by assets said on Tuesday. (bit.ly/2tIuWsY)